robbert-harms/MDT/docs/install.rst

 Windows
 *******
 MDT uses the Maastricht Optimization Toolbox (MOT) for all analysis computations.
-Please install MOT first (https://mot.readthedocs.io/en/latest/install.html#windows) and afterwards this installation should be fairly straightforward.
+Please install MOT first (https://mot.readthedocs.io/en/latest/install.html#windows).
+Afterwards this installation should be fairly straightforward.

 Note that MDT depends on PyQt5 so make sure you do not attempt to run it in an environment with PyQt4 or earlier.
 If you followed the MOT install guide and installed the Anaconda version 4.2 or higher with Python3.x, you should be fine.